 Membership of the Committee comprises at least seven members of the Governing Body including the Principal and Chief Executive, the academic staff member and the student member.
-The Deputy Chief Executive and the Acting Head of Curriculum or Assistant Chief Executive for Industry Partnerships & Centres for Excellence attended committee meetings in 2022/23.
+The Director of Curriculum reported to committee meetings in 2023/24.
 The Committee invites other South West College personnel or third parties to attend meetings where their knowledge or experience could contribute to the business under discussion.